OmeshR/CS-Transport-Order/README.md

 3. Then click on "Download" button that shows up on the drop down menu.
 ![image](https://github.com/user-attachments/assets/c0528436-58bc-4bf4-848d-7b5506f3130d)

-4. Right click on the downloaded file and click on "Extract all" (You can use Winrar or &zip or any other extracting software too).
+4. Right click on the downloaded file and click on "Extract all" (You can use Winrar or 7zip or any other extracting software too).
 ![image](https://github.com/user-attachments/assets/b10d01b2-c1ca-41fc-92bd-bf038e8413a8)

 5. Then press on the "Extract" button on the dialogue box.